Best Gaming PC Builds Under $1500 in 2026

 Do I need Windows 11 for a gaming PC in 2026?

 Windows 11 is strongly recommended.
-Most modern games and NVIDIA/AMD drivers are optimized for Windows 11, and support for Windows 10 ends in October 2025.
+Most modern games and NVIDIA/AMD drivers are optimized for Windows 11, and support for Windows 10 ended in October 2025.
 Windows 11 Home is included with most prebuilts and available for ~$30–$100 for DIY builds.

 Final Verdict: Best Gaming PC Under $1,500 in 2026